FariasMarina/FariasMarina/README.md

 - 👋 Hi, I’m @FariasMarina
 - 👀 I’m interested in technology, trips, work and music!
 - 🌱 I’m currently learning UX/UI, front end
-- 📫 How to reach me: Blumenau, SC
+- 📫 How to reach me: fariasmarinalr@gmail.com

 <!---
 FariasMarina/FariasMarina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.